-Engineering skills are some of the most versatile and sought-after in today's workplace, in diverse industries such as advanced manufacturing, electronics and semiconductor manufacturing.
-The colleges of DCCCD work closely with local industry to develop courses that teach current technology that you'll find in the workplace.
-Courses include engineering graphics, plane surveying, electrical circuits, digital systems, engineering mechanics and statistics, programming for engineers, elementary chemical engineering, and thermodynamics.
+Engineering-related skills are some of the most versatile and high-demand in today's workplace, and can be applied to industries from advanced manufacturing to electronics and semiconductor chip manufacturing.
+The colleges of DCCCD work closely with local industry to develop courses teaching the same advanced technology you'll find in the workplace.
+Courses may include an introduction to engineering, engineering graphics, engineering mechanics and statistics, programming for engineers, and mechanics of materials, among others.

 Engineering courses are offered at:

 If you want to go on to earn a bachelor's degree in engineering, there are several Engineering Associate of Science degrees designed to transfer to specified bachelor's programs.
 Students who complete their associate degree with a GPA of 2.50 with no grade below that of "C" and who meet all admissions requirements will be accepted to the bachelor's program in the designated field at participating Texas public universities.

 Richland College offers 11 Associate of Science degrees in various Engineering fields.
 Cedar Valley and Mountain View colleges each offer an Associate of Science (AAS) Degree in Pre-Mechanical Engineering.

 A Mechanical Engineering Transfer Compact is in place for students wishing to transfer to B.S. programs in Mechanical Engineering at specified Texas universities.
 Students who wish to pursue the Pre-Mechanical Engineering AAS through the compact agreement must complete all course requirements of the program to satisfy admission criteria into the Bachelor of Science in Mechanical Engineering program.
 Learn about the